Skip to content

 Adding styles to React app

-The appearance of our current application is quite modest.
+The appearance of our current Notes application is quite modest.
 In exercise 0.2, the assignment was to go through Mozilla's CSS tutorial.

 Let's take a look at how we can add styles to a React application.
 There are several different ways of doing this and we will take a look at the other methods later on.
 First, we will add CSS to our application the old-school way; in a single file without using a CSS preprocessor (although this is not entirely true as we will learn later on).